+- Road markings/traffic restrictions; •

+- facilities:

-- Road markings/traffic restrictions; - Narrowing/converting general traffic lanes to active travel facilities; - Converting on-street parking to active travel facilities; - Creating Traffic Free streets; and ٠ - Redesigning junctions to provide greater capacity for walking, cycling and public transport
+- Creating Traffic Free streets; and

+- Redesigning junctions to provide greater capacity for walking, cycling and public transport

-Figure 5.2 on following page provides an overview of the expected costs for Active Travel Infrastructure depending on the extent of infrastructure provided.
-For comparison, a guick-build cycle track has a median cost of 0.6m/km compared to a full build segregated cycle track which has a median cost of 5.5m/km.
+Figure 5.7 on following page provides an overview of the expected costs for Active Travel Infrastructure depending on the extent of infrastructure provided.
+For comparison, a quick-build cycle track has a median cost of 0.6m/km compared to a full build segregated cycle track which has a median cost of 5.5m/km.